 When you think of dried flower arrangements and wreaths, do you think of those horrible things your mom and grandma used to display in the early 1990s?
 Well, I did, too.

 I confess that when I saw what today’s farmer florists are making with dried flowers in the 2020s, I changed my mind about dried flowers.
 You can create gorgeous and modern-looking dried floral arrangements by growing and drying this list of flowers.

 I’ll be growing most of these flowers this year and have already started working with some dried flowers from last year, as well.
 You can find my dried flower creations (like this gorgeous rainbow-coloured crown) on Instagram @shiftingblooms.
 And if you’re local to Saskatoon and area, you can even purchase them!

 The BEST Way to Dry Flowers

 Cut flowers when they are around 3/4 of the way open, and hang them upside down in a warm, dark, dry place.
 The darkness is important to preserve the colour of the flowers.
 If you dry them in the sun, the colour will fade.

 If you have too much moisture where you live, run a dehumidifier in the area.

-In around 2-3 weeks time, you should have dry and usable flowers.
-If you can’t use them immediately and need to store them elsewhere, carefully wrap them in tissue paper or kraft paper.
+In around 2-3 weeks, you should have dry and usable flowers.
+If you can’t use them immediately and need to store them elsewhere, carefully wrap them in tissue or kraft paper.